Gratification

 Shop

-Gratification is the positive emotional response (happiness) to a fulfillment of desire.
+Gratification is the pleasurable emotional reaction of happiness in response to a fulfillment of a desire or goal.

 See also